home banner

 • Specific information is also available, including the total number of plasma units, the total volume of plasma, the certificate of analysis showing the plasma origin viral screening, and biochemical characteristics of the final product

-For immediate, easy, and convenient access to all the information on the origin and quality of Grifols' plasma derivatives, visit www.pedigri.grifols.com.
+For immediate, easy, and convenient access to all of the information on the origin and quality of Grifols' plasma derivatives, visit www.pedigri.grifols.com

 Coding Information